Avoid These Two ACT English Grammar Mistakes

 A) Make them 2 separate sentences:

-Lenny is hungry.
-He eats two burgers.
+Alfie is hungry.
+He eats two burritos.

 B) Combine them with a comma AND a FANBOYS (“For And Nor But Or Yet So”):